myaut/dtrace-stap-book/book/app/java.md

   * sig — method signature
 ---

-In addition to provided prbobe arguments, SystemTap will supply `name` which will contain probe name, and `probestr` which keeps string with pre-formatted probe arguments.
+In addition to provided probe arguments, SystemTap will supply `name` which will contain probe name, and `probestr` which keeps string with pre-formatted probe arguments.
 There are also several probes that are not documented: such as `class-initialization-*` and thread probes: `thread-sleep-*`, `thread-yield`.

-SystemTap and DTrace can also collect stacktraces of a running Java thread.
+SystemTap and DTrace can also collect backtraces of a running Java thread.
 DTrace provide `jstack()` function for that:
 ```
 # dtrace -n '
     syscall::write:entry